Rose Montoya

-Rosalynne Montoya, known professionally as Rose Montoya (born October 10, 1995), is an American model, social media content creator, and transgender rights activist.
-She began modeling in 2018, and has since modeled for Fenty Beauty, Savage X Fenty, Fluide, Yandy.com, Adore Me, and TOMS Shoes.
-Montoya, who is a non-binary transgender woman, was featured in 18 LGBTQ+ Policy Makers and Advocates Changing the World by Out Magazine in 2021.
-In 2022, she was nominated for Favorite TikToker at the 10th annual Queerty Awards.
+Rosalynne "Rose" Montoya (born October 10, 1995), is an American transgender activist, public speaker, and content creator known for her advocacy on LGBTQ+ rights, gender inclusion, and trans visibility.
+She gained prominence through educational videos and personal storytelling on platforms like TikTok and Instagram, where she shares insights about trans identity, body autonomy, and intersectional equity.
+Montoya has also modeled in campaigns that challenge conventional beauty standards, including Chromat's final collection, Collective Opulence Celebrating Kindred—a collaboration with artist and filmmaker Tourmaline featured in Vogue—where she posed untucked as a statement on body autonomy and gender expression, further cementing her role at the intersection of fashion and social change.

 Early life and education

-Montoya was born in October, 1995.
+Montoya was born on October 10, 1995.
 She grew up in rural southern Idaho in a family with four siblings.
 She learned American Sign Language as a child due to her mother working as a sign language interpreter.
+Montoya's family later adopted her youngest sister from China, who is Deaf.
 Her father worked as a worship pastor at their church and her mother worked as a Christian missionary.
-Montoya realized they were attracted to men in Middle School and outed themselves as gay 2010 in High School.
-She then began performing in drag shows which led to her coming out as a transgender woman in 2015.
-She started transitioning on June 23, 2015 and changed her legal name in September 2015.
+Montoya realized she was attracted to men in Middle School and was outed in 2010 while in high school.
+She then began performing in drag shows in college, which led to her coming out as a transgender woman in 2015.
+She started transitioning on June 23, 2015, and changed her legal name in September 2015.
 In 2016, she came out as bisexual and, in 2019, as a non-binary transgender woman using both feminine and non-binary gender pronouns.

-Montoya graduated in 2015 from Seattle University with a bachelor of arts degree in film studies at 19 years old.
+Montoya graduated in 2015 from Seattle University with a Bachelor of Arts degree in film studies at 19 years old.

 Career

+Makeup

 Montoya worked as a full-time makeup artist and manager at a department store's cosmetics counter until she was laid off during the COVID-19 pandemic in the United States.
 During this time, she focused on turning her social media platforms into a full-time job.

+Social media

-Montoya uses their social media to create educational content regarding transgender issues, experiences, and rights.
+Montoya uses her social media to create educational content regarding transgender issues, experiences, and rights.
 She has made sponsored posts with FX Networks, New York City Pride, Planned Parenthood, Fenty Beauty, Parade, and Fluide.
 In 2022, Montoya was nominated for Favorite TikToker at the 10th annual Queerty Awards.
+In 2024, she was nominated by the Los Angeles Blade's Reader Choice Awards for Best Local Influencer.
+In 2025, she won Best Local Influencer and Local Activist.